vinkodlak/rigpro.consulting/src/pages/index.md

       exploration operation in the world or  the most basic logging operation in a mature field, our commitment will always be 100%, no matter how big or small a project.
-Our mission is to improve safety and operational efficiency along with reducing costs - that is our promise to our clients.
+Our mission is to improve safety and operational efficiency along with reducing costs - that is our promise to our Clients.
     image:
       altText: Alt image1
       image: /img/Image-2.png